Paper 4 · Speaking

 Hard tactics / Soft tactics

-Soft-term measures / Long-term measures
+Short-term measures / Long-term measures

 Legislation / Education / Promotion